 I’ll never forget being at an airport when this brother came running across this crowded lobby.
 He couldn’t believe he was standing in front of Kunta Kinte.
 I eyed him and immediately admired his African dress and every section of what he was wearing from his pants to his tunic.
 This brother notices, strips down to his bare undergarments right in front of me, and insists that I take his clothes.
 This man intensely felt the need to give me something because he felt that I had given him something in return.

-Like Snoop Dogg. [_Laughs_] Right?
+Like Snoop Dogg.
+(Laughs) Right?
 I’m like woah, hold up.
 Don’t go blaming the narrator and don’t blame the story.
 A story is someone’s story.
 I get that you’re not comfortable with it.
 And I get a lot of that discomfort around the impression that it’s the only story that ever gets told about black people in America.
+That same old story of slavery.
 But again, until we really learn from the lessons of that story, which many still rarely do, we’re never going to get beyond what we still seem to be dealing with today, but on a different scale.

 What’s your view on how movies are dealing with issues of race today?

-I've got to know, how were you able to be the face of franchises that were incredibly popular and not be type-casted and regulated to one thing, pretty much like the rest of the Star Trek cast for instance?
+I gotta know.
+How were you able to be the face of franchises that were incredibly popular and not be type-casted and regulated to one thing, pretty much the rest of the Star Trek cast for instance?

-[_Laughs_] I frankly don’t know to this day.
-I’ve followed my heart, my gut, and hoped for the best.
+(Laughs) I frankly don’t know to this day.
+I’ve followed my heart, my gut and hoped for the best.
 Things have just really worked out for me in my life under those principles.
 When I look at the big picture, the totality of my life experience, I can’t help but see that there’s some kind of design within all that.
-There’s some force at work that go beyond my understanding.
+There’s some force at work that’s beyond my understanding.
 That much is clear.
 Can I necessarily explain it?
 No. But I sure do feel like I’m the beneficiary of something undeniably great.